saupur93/vghfoundation/README.md

 - Sub Sub Menu footer menu - where to put CMS?

 Events Calendar
-- style calendar and single view
+- style single page...if we are using it?
+    - figure out linkage between signature events

 Events
 - lightbox for gallery opening